file3/to_scraper/README.md

 Parse pages with DOMDocument class - the taget pages are currently not valid/well-formed for this

-More formats may be kept in description field
+Keep more formatting in description field

 Handle pager